Fortress Europe: Migration flashpoints in 2024

 Last year was the deadliest since 2017 for the central Mediterranean crossing used by migrants to reach Italy, with Tunisia overtaking Libya as the main departure point, according to medical charity Doctors Without Borders.

-Italy moved closer to becoming the first EU country to have a non-EU country process migrants on its behalf when Albanian lawmakers voted in February to ratify a deal with Rome to host up to 36,000 migrants per year.
+Italy became the first EU country to have a non-EU country process migrants on its behalf when Albanian lawmakers voted in February to ratify a deal with Rome to host up to 36,000 migrants per year.

-Human rights advocates have warned that Italian courts would struggle to process asylum requests or appeals from people hosted in a foreign country in a timely manner and that lengthy procedures could place an unjustified burden on migrants.
+Human rights advocates say Italian courts would struggle to process asylum requests or appeals from people hosted in a foreign country in a timely manner and that lengthy procedures could place an unjustified burden on migrants.

 Spain